keithbsmiley-other/emilysite/_posts/2021-4-21-detoxing-debunked.md

 ## Twist Out The Toxins

 I hate to admit that I used to buy into the whole “twists are detoxifying” myth.
 I thought, let Yoga take the wheel.
-Why wouldn’t I believe the things my teachers were telling me.
+Why wouldn’t I believe the things my teachers were telling me?
 So, since my teacher said it, I can say it when I teach my classes.
 This is how lies, innocent but lies never-the-less, get perpetuated and spread.

 I’m honestly not going to spend a ton of time on this because it feels extremely obvious to me, and, to be frank, I can’t prove a negative: